Neural flow matching models

 4.1 Conditional FM

-Posterior Flow Matching (FMPE) learns \(p(x—y)\) by concatenating observation \(y\) into the network and into the forward path so that \(\tilde v_t(x_t,y)\) remains analytic.
+Posterior Flow Matching (FMPE) learns \(p(x—y)\) by concatenating the observation \(y\) into the network and into the forward path so that \(\tilde v_t(x_t,y)\) remains analytic.
 This has produced SOTA likelihood‑free inference for simulator data (Wildberger et al. 2023).

-it looks like we encode the observation into both the network and the forward interpolation?
+It looks like we encode the observation into both the network and the forward interpolation?

 4.2 Classifier / energy guidance

 Because FM exposes the time‑dependent velocity field \(v_\theta(x,t)\), any differentiable energy \(E (x)\) can steer generation by adding \(-\lambda\nabla_x E (x)\) to the velocity.
-TODO: read error bounds in Zhou and Liu (2025).
+TODO: Read error bounds in Zhou and Liu (2025).

 4.3 Physics‑constrained flows

 PCFM enforces hard constraints by making the forward path itself solve the PDE (e.g. Navier—Stokes) and regressing on its velocity.
-Empirically this keeps divergence‑free velocity fields very accurate on incompressible CFD benchmarks(Utkarsh et al. 2025).
+Empirically, this keeps divergence‑free velocity fields very accurate on incompressible CFD benchmarks(Utkarsh et al. 2025).

 This requires our constraint set to be “holonomic” (cannot be written as algebraic equations on positions).
 If this is not satisfied —no static path exists that satisfies it at all times— then we need something else.
 The PBFM framework further introduces Lagrange multipliers for conservation laws (Baldan et al. 2025).

-TODO: are my problems holonomic?
+TODO: Are my problems holonomic?

 5 Tutorials of note